 - There are cleaning kits provided in the Mess Hall

-- There are hand sanitiser stations located at the entrance of the main buildings.
+- Please use the hand sanitiser stations located at the entrance of the main buildings.

 We understand that there may be delays for you due to some of these changes.
 Some suggestions to improve this for yourself and other users are:

 - Be mindful of other users and the building capacities particularly when using the Mess Hall.
-Loitering in this room unnecessarily may mean that other users cannot access cooking facilities
+Please socialising away from this room (Chapel is available) so that other users can access cooking facilities.

-For further information please talk directly to Maria Island Parks and Wildlife staff.
+For further information please talk directly to Maria Island Parks and Wildlife Service staff.